How to Disavow Backlinks: Steps, Tips and Considerations (2025 Guide)

 Are There Alternatives to Disavowing Backlinks?

-Yes, there are.
-Let me tell you about one of them—it’s a classic, really.
-You can reach out to the website owners directly and politely ask them to remove the links.
-Sounds simple, right?
-But here’s the thing: it’s not always as straightforward as it seems.
+Yes, you can reach out to the website owners directly and politely ask them to remove the links.
+However, it’s not always as straightforward as it seems.

 What Criteria Should I Use to Select Links for Disavowing?

 Take a closer look at the website linking to you.
 Does it have real content?
 Is it ranking for anything in search?
-Or is it just a skeleton site—no life, no value, no purpose except to manipulate SEO?
+Or is it just a spammy site: no life, no value, no purpose except to manipulate SEO?
 If it’s the latter, it’s probably time to cut ties.

 Then, pay attention to the anchor text.
 Are they overly stuffed with exact match keywords?
 That’s like a red flag waving in Google’s face.
-Natural links don’t scream “buy shoes online cheap!” over and over—they flow, they fit, they make sense in context.
+Natural links are not like “buy shoes online cheap!” over and over; they flow, they fit, they make sense in context.
 If you’re seeing aggressive anchor text that feels forced, it’s likely part of some outdated or black-hat SEO tactic.
-Toss it.

 What if the ” Select Property ” Section is not Available in the Google Disavow Tool?